pressure679/AI-LSTM-PPO-Crypto-Bybit-Investor/README.md

 - All indicators and reward logic are implemented in **pure Python (NumPy, pandas)**.
 - Training is **thread-safe** and supports multi-symbol backtesting.
 - In training it went from $1000 to $80k to $5+ million in 3 months.
-- You can skip training by setting train = False in the main function if you already trained the bot.
+- You can skip training by setting train = False in the main function (at the end of lstm-ppo-bot.py, False by default) if you already trained the bot.

 ---